matthew-devonport/2020-17-09/README.md

 You can view a dashboard UI design app which is live at: [https://matthew-devonport-dashboard.netlify.app/](https://matthew-devonport-dashboard.netlify.app/)

-This app has a functional side navigation pop up, although a snapshot of design can be seen below:<br><br>
+This app has a functional side navigation pop up for mobile devices, although a snapshot of design can be seen below:<br><br>

 ![Dashboard image](public/img/dashboard.jpg?raw=true "Dashboard Image")